What is Delta 8 THC?

 Delta 8 THC is an extremely viscous oil and exists in an “activated” state similar to Delta 9 THC, meaning it does not need to be decarboxylated to feel its effects.

 Delta 8 THC is an extremely important cannabinoid specifically due to its ability to serve as a more functional substitute for Delta 9 THC.

-Additionally, Delta 8 THC may have built-in protection against abuse.
+And what may be the most medicinally and societally beneficial feature of all is Delta 8 THC may have incredibly reduced chance of addiction, as well as a built-in protection against abuse.
 Those who consume excessive amounts of D8 THC can build a tolerance to the mental “high” very quickly.
 So individuals wanting to consume D8 THC consistently in a recreational manner are forced to do so responsibly.
 This effect doubles as a benefit for those who use THC medicinally daily and need to be functional as they may be able to completely remove the “high” feeling altogether while still getting the relief they need.

 Legalities of D8 THC